Low Budget Filmmaking Equipment List: What Do You Actually Need?

 Functionality

 Then you will want to find a camera that has a pop-out screen, has mic inputs, and offers in-body image stabilization (IBIS).
-Check out the FilmDaft essential vlogging gear checklist.

 What if you shoot interviews or company profiles?

-You’ll likely want a camera that offers 4K or more, a high dynamic range, and has a lot of inputs for accessories.
+You’ll likely want a camera that offers 4K or more, a high dynamic range, and a lot of inputs for accessories.
 Check out our guide to the best 5K and 6K affordable video cameras here.

 The style of shooting you plan to do should determine which type of camera to buy.